qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Add a new command.md

 }
 ```
 ```
 Note: The "id" is the connection between the UI and the code.
-This value is defined as COMMAND_ID in the SearchCommand.ts file.
+This value is defined as COMMAND_ID in the discount/product/revenue/SearchCommand.ts files.
 See how each of these files has a unique COMMAND_ID that corresponds to the value of "id".
 ```

 # Step 2 - Create a handler for the 'companySearch' command